Łukasz Szoszkiewicz

 I employ a range of methodologies, including natural language processing (Python), statistics, corpus linguistics, and grounded theory.

-Currently, I am working on neurorights, the concept of ‘good practice’ in human rights, and developing a search engine for the UN Treaty Bodies’ documents.
+Currently, I am working on neurorights and develop a search engine for the UN Treaty Bodies’ documents.

 news